 I am such a sucker for dark exteriors!
 I think a lot of people love the look but are scared to go that route, and understandably so.
 It’s a bold statement.
 Although we will not be brave enough to go completely dark on our new build exterior, we will probably go darker on the trim and siding of the new house.

-It’s important that before you choose your darker exterior paint color to keep a few things in mind.
+It’s important that before you choose your dark exterior paint color keep a few things in mind.
 If you are painting the entire exterior a darker color, it tends to look slightly darker in larger areas.
 So you may want to choose just a tad lighter when doing such an expansive area.
 Another little tip is that we recommend using a flat finish for the exterior.
-When using a sheen it tends to show more imperfections, especially in the direct sunlight.
+When using a sheen it tends to show more imperfections, especially in direct sunlight.

 Benjamin Moore Iron Mountain

 Iron Mountain by Benjamin Moore is one of the top contenders for our new house.
 It is somewhat of a darker gray-brown.
 It is very warm and is another one I love seeing on the exterior of a home.

 Black Magic by Sherwin Williams is normally seen on interior doors but also looks magnificent on the exterior.
 It is a soft black that looks great paired with stained wood.